locuslab/deq/README.md

 # Deep Equilibrium Models

+**2020/5: The current version is not yet compatible with PyTorch 1.5 due to some issues with parameter replica in `DataParallel` (which has also affected some other transformer repos; see Issue [#3936](https://github.com/huggingface/transformers/issues/3936)).
+I will update the repo accordingly once this is fixed.
+For now, to run DEQ, PLEASE USE PyTorch <1.5.0.**

 This repository contains the code for the deep equilibrium (DEQ) model, an implicit-depth architecture proposed in the paper [Deep Equilibrium Models](https://arxiv.org/abs/1909.01377) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.

 Unlike many existing "deep" techniques, the DEQ model is a implicit-depth architecture that directly solves for and